Threat of abrupt climate change

 This is a thorny question especially for planetary cooling, because there is no profit to be made, only prevention of bad things happening at indeterminate times in the future.
 Nation states have evolved mechanisms to fund prevention of future ‘bads’, such as defence budgets.
 However, the global community has only weak funding mechanisms, such as voluntary pledges.
 All too often pledges are not honoured.

 A recently proposed funding source is the reinsurance industry.
 It is a globalised industry and will suffer directly as climate impacts become increasingly disastrous.
-It therefore has has the most direct interest in seeing geoengineering programs succeed.
+It therefore has has the most direct interest in seeing planetary intervention programs succeed.
 Funds would be obtained by placing a premium on fossil fuel extraction.
 Fossil fuel companies would have to pay this premium or be uninsured, and therefore unable to operate.

 Of course, this would place a cost on energy which we would all end up paying, and economies would suffer as a result, at least a little.
 It’s a hard choice.
 No doubt there would be push-back from the fossil fuel companies and their shareholders.
 In a way, it’s the same old problem – that mankind has become overly reliant on ‘borrowing from the future’.
 This proposal will only be successful if it receives sufficient government support.
 And governments cannot enact policies without sufficient public support.